vagabondan/docker-pxe/README.md

 option and specify the network interface you want to provide DHCP service on.

- 1. Create `data` folder.
+ 1. Create `dhcp` folder.
- 2. Create `data/dhcpd.conf` with a subnet clause for the specified network interface.
+ 2. Create `dhcp/dhcpd.conf` with a subnet clause for the specified network interface.
 If you need assistance, you can run `docker run -it --rm networkboot/dhcpd man dhcpd.conf` for a description of the configuration file syntax.
- 3. Run `docker run -it --rm --net=host -v "$(pwd)/data":/data networkboot/dhcpd eth0`.
+ 3. Run `docker run -it --rm --net=host -v "$(pwd)/dhcp":/dhcp networkboot/dhcpd eth0`.
     `dhcpd` will automatically start and display its logs on the console.
     You can press Ctrl-C to terminate the server.